pragdave/periodic/README.md

-* The parameters to the first call to `Periodic.repeat` say run `Fetcher.fetch` every 30s, passing it a map containing the name a feed and the pid to send the data to.
+* The parameters to the first call to `Periodic.repeat` say run `Fetcher.fetch` every 30s, passing it a map containing the name of a feed and the pid to send the data to.

 * the second call to `Fetcher.fetch` sets up a second schedule.
 This happens to call the same function, but every 60s.
 It also offsets